 The Importance of Diving Deep

-Here are two common questions: What causes anxiety? why am I like this?
+Here are two common questions: What causes anxiety?
+And why am I like this?

 These may be questions you ask yourself when your situation takes a turn for the worse.
 While there are common causes for anxiety, it is important for you recognize the sources of YOUR anxiety.
 While thinking about anxiety may give some anxiety, it is still more important to understand the root causes of your feelings.
 Understanding where they come from, what triggers them, and when they can start can help us understand ourselves better and to help us combat anxious thoughts more effectively.
 Although it may seem scary to dive deep into our minds, in the end, it can be helpful for gaining clarity on where our thoughts stem from in the first place, and how we can deal with them directly.

 It is important to acknowledge, validate, and accept our experiences.
 We can’t change the past, so dwelling on it takes away from the now.
 Because we can’t change the past, it may seem logical to worry about the future, but it's wrong to do that because doing so takes away from the now!

 The causes of anxiety aren’t fully understood by psychologists, but they agree that life experiences play a huge role in developing the disorder.
 Anxiety can also be linked to underlying health issues, or side-effects to certain medication.

 If you have a blood relative with anxiety, there is a chance that this disorder runs in your family.
 Trauma or abuse can also be a cause for anxiety disorder.
 Children who endure trauma or witness traumatic things are at higher risk of developing anxiety when they become adults.
 People with other mental health disorders such as depression are also more prone to developing anxiety, as well as those who misuse or withdraw from abusing drugs and alcohol.
 Having a serious health condition or illness can also cause anxiety, as well as an experiencing an increase in the stress from work, school, or life events.